Chicken with onion marmalade

 1. Step 1

-Heat oven to 180ยฐC / 160ยฐC fan / Gas Mark 4.
-Using an oven-proof lidded frying pan, heat 1 tablespoon of oil over a medium hob heat and add the chicken, season with black pepper and cook until sealed (lightly browned) then turn and seal the other side.
+Pre-heat oven to 180°C/ fan 160°C / gas mark 4.
+On the hob, heat half the oil in an oven-proof frying pan and add the chicken, season with black pepper and cook until lightly browned on both sides.
 Remove from frying pan and set aside.
-Put the carrots into a separate saucepan of cold water, boil and cook for 10 minutes, add in the cavolo nero (or alternative cabbage), cook for a further 3 minutes.
+Put the carrots into a separate saucepan of cold water, boil and cook for 5 minutes, add in the cavolo nero and cook for a further 3 minutes.
 Drain and set aside.

 2. Step 2

-Put the remaining oil into the original frying pan, adding in the carrots, cabbage and garlic.
+Pour remaining oil into the original frying pan, adding the carrots, cabbage and garlic.
 Fry for 3 minutes, stirring regularly.
-Stir in allspice and cook for one more minute.
+Stir in allspice and cook for 1 more minute.
 Stir in rice and add the stock.
-Stir in 2 tablespoons of the onion marmalade.
+Stir in 2 dessert spoons of onion marmalade.
+Return chicken to the pan, placing on top of the vegetables and rice, then season with black pepper.
+Spread remaining marmalade on top of chicken.

 3. Step 3